EvgeniiMaslov/python-playground/profile/README.md

 This folder demonstrate my study process.
 Most important things:

 * Certificates folder consist of courses, competitions, private exams certificates what I earned to this moment
-* notes.md document with theoretical and practical explanations of different DS topics which are collected from various sources.
 * Tables bellow which demonstrates the books I read/courses I takes/lectures I watched.
 Also this is my study todo list.